 During the course of the year, each child is acknowledged for achievement in an area that he/she has most excelled in per the teacher’s opinion.
-Award ceremonies are held the last day of the month, unless otherwise posted, at 8:45 am.
+Flag ceremonies are held every Monday, unless otherwise posted, at 8:45 am.
 The teacher will send home an announcement/invitation for such award with date and time.
-During the award ceremony, the child is presented with a certificate and award by the teacher in the classroom, has his/her picture taken in the lunch court, and is treated to refreshments compliments of the PTA.
+During the flag ceremony, the child is presented with a certificate and his/her picture is taken with the principal.
 Parents are encouraged to attend.
-In the event a parent or parent designee is unable to attend, the student will have his/her picture taken with the principal.

 SUNSET VIEW DISCIPLINE POLICY

 SCHOOL STANDARDS AND PLAN FOR POSITIVE BEHAVIOR

 At Sunset View, we are committed to providing quality education in a joyful and safe environment.
 All students have dignity and worth.
 All students can learn appropriate, respectful, and responsible behavior.
 We believe that achieving self-discipline and self-direction is a learning process, which results in responsible citizenship and the development of the necessary skills fro success in life.
 Our students understand standards and expectations and are anticipated to make appropriate choices and learn to accept the consequences of their decisions.

 Just as important is the recognition of these individuals who demonstrate appropriate, respectful, and responsible behavior.
 Our goal is to create a high level of student morale.
 We feel the responsibility for and the recognition of student behavior is shared by all- the student, the parents, and the staff.

 EXPECTED STUDENT BEHAVIOR:

 DURING ASSEMBLIES AND FIELD TRIPS